splunk/splunk-aws-project-trumpet/README.md

     * Example: ***aws:guardduty:firehose***
     * Example: ***aws:macie:firehose***

-**Major update:**
+## Major update:

 Trumpet has been updated to support a variety of additional AWS services and now only requires a maximum of two Splunk HTTP Event Collector (HEC) tokens, one with indexer acknowledgement enabled and one without indexer acknowledgement enabled.

-In addition, there is no longer an automated HEC token creation template and manual template, the selection of manual vs automated HEC token creation is now fully encapsulated in the setup website.
+In addition, there is no longer an automated HEC token creation template and manual template, the selection of manual vs automated HEC token creation is now fully encapsulated in the setup page.

 **If you are visiting this repository from the Splunk blog post** - please note that the instructions in the post are currently out of date.
 Please follow the instructions in this README instead.
 (This message will be removed when the blog post is updated to reflect the most recent Trumpet update)